Scroll down to see the entire page

 How Does it Work?

-Developed by Dr. Stephen Porges, the Safe and Sound Protocol (SSP) is a five-day auditory intervention designed to reduce stress and auditory sensitivity while enhancing social engagement and resilience.
-Based on Dr. Porges’ Polyvagal Theory, by calming the physiological and emotional state, the door is opened for improved communication and more successful therapy.
+Dr. Stephen Porges developed the Safe and Sound Protocol (SSP), a five-day auditory intervention designed to reduce stress and auditory sensitivity while enhancing social engagement and resilience.
+Based on Dr. Porges’ Polyvagal Theory, calming the physiological and emotional state opens the door to improved communication and more successful therapy.

 The SSP is a research-based therapy showing significant results in just five days in the following areas: